alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 (IRiskApi, Customer) -> RiskScore
 ```

-Passing the function to another abstraction transfers some control over invocation to that abstraction:
+Passing the function to another abstraction hands some invocation control to that abstraction:

 ```csharp
 List<RiskScore> scores =